prometheus-operator/prometheus-operator/Documentation/proposals/202411-zone-aware-sharding.md

     # The following section is only valid if "mode" is set to "Topology"
     topology:
+      # Prometheus external label used to communicate the topology zone.
+      # If not defined, it defaults to "zone".
+      # If defined to an empty string, no external label is added to the Prometheus configuration.
+      externalLabelName: "zone"
       # All topology values to be used by the cluster, i.e. a list of all
       # zones in use.
       values: []
 ```

 The `topology` section does not use the term `zone`.
 This will prevent API